wrxck/telegram-bot-lua/README.md

 )
 ```

 But wait, this keyboard doesn't have any buttons yet!
-To add buttons, you need to decide which type of button you are going to use - there are currently 4:
+To add buttons, you need to decide which type of button you are going to use - there are currently 5:

 * url
 * callback\_data
 * switch\_inline\_query
 * switch\_inline\_query\_current\_chat
+* pay

 To build a URL button, you need to use the following method with the `api.inline_keyboard()` and the `api.row()` functions: